A E-AEROSPACE ENGINEERING

 Learning Outcomes

-1. Construct a block diagram to find a transfer function for a dynamical system;
+- Construction of a block diagram of control systems to find a transfer function for a dynamical system.

-2. Analyze control systems by utilizing various linear control theories such as root-locus design method, bode / Nyquist plots, and lead / lag compensation techniques;
+- Analysis of control systems by utilizing various linear control theories such as root-locus design method, bode, and lead / lag compensation techniques.

-3. Design and simulate automatic control systems for mechanical and aerospace engineering applications.
+- Design and simulation of PID control systems for mechanical / aerospace engineering applications.

 A E 464.
 Advanced Flight Dynamics and Controls